prathmesh-ka-github/Chessable/README.md

-# Chessable - A Web based Chess game!
+# ♟Chessable - A Web based Chess game!

 This project is built with a simple approach to enhance our web development skills and logic building.
 Of course there are many aspects in this project where improvisation will be implemented with time.
 Keeping that in mind, we have tried our best to deliver a functional and user-friendly website that meets the project requirements.
-Liscence - MIT License.
-Copyright (c) 2023 Prathmesh Kale.

 We have started building backend with ExpressJS and MongoDB as database.